By Karen A. Soukiasian

 Give your dog a job.
 Dogs love to be needed.
 It is interesting how many dogs eagerly slip into the working dog mode when given a job.

 Add a challenge to your walks.
 Try using a backpack when you go for walks.
 It’s like giving them a uniform!
-Some dogs take to them immediately, other need a little time to adjust.
+Some dogs take to them immediately, others need a little time to adjust.
 You can weigh it down with a couple of cans of soup to make them work harder on that walk.

-Bottom Line: Behavior modification to combat canine obessive-compulsive disorder takes time, patience and consistency.
+Bottom Line: Behavior modification to combat canine obsessive-compulsive disorder takes time, patience and consistency.
 Years ago, we had a stray Lab puppy show up at our door that was a fly snapper.
 He had no intention of leaving!
 We knew nothing about his history.
 However, we did notice whenever he got anxious he’d snap at imaginary flies.
 By keeping him happy, busy, focused, and tired, his canine obsessive-compulsive disorder behavior eventually disappeared.

 Follow Karen A. Soukiasian on Facebook